Middletown, Ohio: History

+Middletown was principally known for its agriculture and paper mills but became most famous as a steel town when George Verity, founder of American Rolling Mill Company (ARMCO) opened a sheet steel rolling process plant in 1900.

+Etymology

 The city's name is believed to have been given by its founder, Stephen Vail, but questions remain unanswered as to why.
 One local historian stated that the city received its name because Vail had come from Middletown, New Jersey.
 Another writer believed that the city was named Middletown because it was the midway point of navigation on the Great Miami River, which was then considered a navigable stream.
 Another theory is credited to the city being roughly halfway between Dayton and Cincinnati.
 Vail centered the city in Fractional Section 28 of Town 2, Range 4 North.
 One of the first settlers in Middletown was Daniel Doty, who migrated there from New Jersey in the late 18th century.

 Geography

-Middletown is located at 39°30′N 84°23′W (39.5060, -84.3759).

 According to the United States Census Bureau, the city has a total area of 26.43 sqmi, of which 26.19 sqmi is land and 0.24 sqmi is water.

 Middletown adjoins the Great Miami River.
 Middletown also borders the cities of Franklin, Monroe, Trenton, and Liberty and Madison Townships.

 Demographics

 2020 census

 As of the census of 2020, there were 50,987 people in 20,057 households in the city.
 The population density was 1951.0 PD/sqmi.
-The racial makeup of the city was 81.3% White, 11.2% African American, 0.0% Native American, 0.7% Asian, 0.1 % Native Hawaiian and other Pacific Islander and 5.3% from two or more races.
+The racial makeup of the city was 81.3% White, 11.2% African American, 0.0% Native American, 0.7% Asian, 0.1% Native Hawaiian and other Pacific Islander and 5.3% from two or more races.
 Hispanic or Latino of any race were 4.1% of the population.

 There were 20,057 households with an average 2.39 people living in each, 81% of whom had lived in the same house for at least 1 year.
-85% of residents were high school graduates, and 15.6% had received Bachelor's degrees or higher.
+85% of residents were high school graduates, and 15.6% had received bachelor's degrees or higher.
 6.2% of residents were under the age of 6, 22.5% of residents were under the age of 18, and 17.2% were over the age of 65.
 The gender makeup of the city was 52.3% female and 47.7% male.
 The percentage of persons under 65 with a disability was 16.8%.

 The median household income was $42,290, and the annual per capita income average was $24,184.
 Approximately 22.5% of persons were below the poverty line.
 The average travel time to work was 23.1 minutes.
 59.2% of residents worked in the civilian labor force, 54.5% of whom were female.